 MDR makes more products subject to labeling and even the smallest changes, such as name, product version, product quantity, or warning notices, must be noted and result in the assignment of a new UDI.
 This increases the exchange volume between manufacturer and producer per product (variant) enormously.
 In addition, all changes, documents, and data must be stored for the entire life cycle of a product and, if necessary, updated not only at manufacturers and producers but also in the EUDAMED database.
 Therefore, it makes sense to have a central and always synchronous place for the administration of these documents, where all involved partners can access the data relevant to them.

 What does Single Point of Truth mean?

 The principle of a SPOT or also SSOT (Single Source of Truth) is based on the necessity to maintain an authoritative data set, which, for example, can be accessed by all parties involved in a supply chain simultaneously and from any location.
 Thus, data is only changed and stored in one location, so that everyone within a production process is up to date.

 What does a SPOT mean for the MedTech industry?

-Small and mid-sized companies in particular face the challenge of having to meet the same requirements as large concerns.
+SMEs face the challenge of having to meet the same requirements as large concerns.
 They must be able to continuously adapt to regulatory innovations or changes if they want to continue to operate in the market as before.

-A general SPOT connecting all producers, manufacturers and authorities is not provided for in the MDR.
+A general SPOT connecting all producers, manufacturers, and authorities is not provided for in the MDR.
 The EUDAMED database takes on a central task and is the SPOT in which data from manufacturers and doctors are brought together.
 How exactly manufacturers keep data synchronized internally and with partners is, however, the responsibility of the respective manufacturer.
 They must therefore ask themselves where their own SPOTs can be established.